 This critical configuration file is specific for web servers running on Apache.
 If you’re running your WordPress instance on a LAMP stack using Apache, then we recommend hardening your site by updating your .htaccess file with the following rules.

-Some of the rules below are dependant on the version of Apache you are running.
+Some of the rules below are dependent on the version of Apache you are running.
 In those cases, we have included instructions for both versions 2.2 and 2.4 of Apache Server.

 This rule is generated by WordPress if it has write access to your server, most notably to fix issues with pretty permalinks.

 If it isn’t at the top of your file, place at the top of your .htaccess file.
 Any other rules should go after the # BEGIN WordPress and # END WordPress statements.